FIN392/Batch/How to use my functions.md

 ## Adding the .CMD file to your project folder

-Copy the function's CMD file to a folder in your project (for example, ".\Functions"), or a folder on your disk if you're sharing it with multiple projects (for example, "X:\Scripts\Functions").
+Copy the function's CMD file to a folder in your project (for example, ".\Functions").

 To call the function:
 ```Batch